Aton-Kish/syncup/docs/concept-guide.md

 ## Why syncup?

 AWS AppSync makes it easy to build GraphQL APIs through the management console.
-However, API version-control is not straightforward in this scenario.
+However, API version control is not straightforward in this scenario.

 The syncup provides API snapshot capture and restoration features, helping with version management.